JIELA RUFEH BIO

 After a year, Rufeh went to California to study studio lighting at the prestigious Brooks Institute of Photography in Santa Barbara and work in commercial advertising.
 She was swept up in the digital revolution, learning all the newest digital media tools under one of LA’s hottest commercial photographers.
 She worked to overcome the obstacles inherent to photographers emerging within the paradigm of new media, not to mention for photographers and photo-assistants who were female.
 Missing the intrinsic stir she had received from sculpture, the possibilities of new media inspired Rufeh to begin experimenting with incorporating different materials— especially encaustic— into her photography.
 It was a way of rebelling against her commercial work and pushing the photo to a place where it wasn’t allowed to go in the commercial world.

 Aside from working as a commercial photographer for more than 20 years, Rufeh has been exhibited nationally for over a decade with multiple solo exhibitions in Berlin, Germany.
 The last few years have been the most exciting for Rufeh’s career as an artist.
-She now devotes all her time to her studio, volunteer work, and yoga and meditation practices while maintaining a consistent presence amongst the Southern California art scene, exhibiting most recently at the Museum of Latin American Art and William D. Cannon Art Gallery.
+She now devotes all her time to her studio, volunteer work, and yoga and meditation practices while maintaining a consistent presence amongst the Southern California art scene, exhibiting recently at the Museum of Encaustic Art, Oceanside Museum of Art and William D. Cannon Art Gallery.
 She works to develop new photo techniques that push her work into different genres and hopes that her art will continue to generate discussion regarding new media and environmental issues.